NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

 Now let's use the template with the inputs you defined in the previous chapter.
 First, make sure to update the packed template in your Rust project.
 Run `oicana pack` in the template directory and replace `example-0.1.0.zip` in the Rust project with the new file.

 \
-Our `compile` function currently calls `template.compile(inputs)` with only a compilation config.
-This compiles the template without any explicit inputs.
-Let's add the name input you defined earlier.

-\
-Change the endpoint to set the input value, which allows us to compile in production mode:
+Our `compile` function currently does not set a value for the template input.
+Since we use `CompilationConfig::development()`, the development value of `{ "name": "Chuck Norris" }` is used.
+Now we'll provide an explicit input value and switch to production mode:

 #code(
   "Part of src/main.rs",